workstaffhq/helpcenter/docs/managers/payroll/get-started.md

 There are a few considerations to take into account before starting with Payroll:

 - Your staff should have the correct [employment statuses](./configure.md#employment-statuses) associated with their profile
-- The [remuneration for your staff's shifts](../scheduling/remuneration.md) must be accurate
+- The [compensation for your staff's shifts](../scheduling/remuneration.md) must be accurate
 - You should already be regularly and consistently [approving time entries](../timetracking/submissions.md) for these shifts

 Workstaff uses this information to generate your pay runs so you will not benefit from the payroll module's full potential